 Pre-Sales

-The first step of the Order to Cash process involves the completion of all processes that occur before the actual creation of a sales order for a customer, including discussions between the customer and business representatives related to the product, quantities, and price.
+The first step of the Order to Cash process involves completing all processes before the actual creation of a sales order for a customer, including discussions between the customer and business representatives related to the product, quantities, and price.

 Order Processing

-This step requires businesses to create a detailed sales order for a request from a customer.
-A sales order commitment ensures the business will provide the right products or services to the customer at the agreed upon price point.
+This step of SAP’s Order to Cash process requires businesses to create a detailed sales order for a request from a customer.
+A sales order commitment ensures the business will provide the right products or services to the customer at the agreed-upon price point.

 Order Fulfillment

-In this step, businesses fulfill their previous commitment to provide a specific product or service to a customer.
-For example, a customer orders a product online, so the order fulfillment in this case would be the delivery of the product to the customer.
+In this step of SAP’s Order to Cash process, businesses fulfill their previous commitment to provide a specific product or service to a customer.
+For example, a customer orders a product online, so the order fulfillment, in this case, would be delivering the product to the customer.

 Billing

-The final step requires customers to pay for the product or service they received.
-Typically, customers will receive a detailed breakdown of their costs, including taxes, delivery costs, and any extra fees, to ensure they’re paying the correct amount for the product or service received.
+The final step of SAP’s Order to Cash process requires customers to pay for the product or service they received.
+Typically, customers will receive a detailed breakdown of their costs, including taxes, shipment document and delivery costs, and any extra fees, to ensure they pay the correct amount for the product or service received.

 Understanding Tasks in SAP Order to Cash

-- Initiating billing or invoicing tasks in the back-end system to generate an invoice
+• Initiating invoicing tasks and the full billing process in the back-end system to generate an invoice

 Pre-Sales Activities in OTC SAP Process

-Let’s take a closer look at a few key pre-sales activities in the SAP OTC cycle, including transaction codes used to complete each step and store information in SAP tables…
+Let’s take a closer look at a few key pre-sales activities in the SAP OTC process, including a transaction code used to complete each step and store information in SAP tables…

 Inquiry

-A customer inquiry is the first step in the Order to Cash cycle, and it involves a customer inquiring about a specific product, service, or price.
-An inquiry doesn’t require any accounting entries, and it has no effect on the full general ledger.
+A customer inquiry is the first step in the Order to Cash process, and it involves a customer inquiring about a specific product, service, or price.
+An inquiry doesn’t require any accounting entries, and it does not affect the entire general ledger.

-And, while inquiries have no effect on financial documentation in the SAP system, an inquiry number is generated using transaction code VA11 when a customer creates an initial inquiry.
+And, while inquiries do not affect financial documentation in the SAP system, an inquiry number is generated using transaction code VA11 when a customer creates an initial inquiry.

 Quotation

-The quotation step is initiated when a price quote is created and given to the customer.
+The quotation step in SAP’s Order to Cash processes is initiated when a price quote is created and given to the customer.
 A product quote includes the product or service requested and the corresponding price.

-Quotes can be created based on a specific inquiry or without an inquiry reference number, and they are created using transaction company code VA21.
+Quotes can be created based on a specific inquiry or without an inquiry reference number and are created using transaction company code VA21.

 Contract

-A contract is a formal agreement between the company and the customer to provide products or services during a specific time period or on certain conditions.
+A contract in the OTC process is a formal agreement between the company and the customer to provide products or services during a specific time period or on certain conditions.
 An outline of the contract, including key details about price, duration, and order fulfillment methods, can be saved in SAP.

-Contracts can be created in SAP by using the transaction code VA41.
+Contracts can be created in the SAP Order to Cash process by using the transaction code VA41.

 Scheduling Agreement

-A scheduling agreement refers to a formal agreement between a customer and a company to provide products and services with specific delivery dates and qualities.
+A scheduling agreement in the OTC process refers to a formal agreement between a customer and a company to provide products and services with specific delivery dates and qualities.

 These agreements can be stored in documents across the SAP system to ensure companies and customers are on the same page.